Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Introduction

 \begin{para} Let us briefly comment on the notation here.
 The equality takes place in a completion of $\Lambda[z]$, where $\Lambda$ is the ring of symmetric functions in infinitely many variables.
 We denote by $s_\lambda$ the Schur polynomial associated to the partition $\lambda$; they form a basis for $\Lambda$ as a free abelian group.
 We denote by $\lambda'$ the conjugate partition of $\lambda$.
 We denote by $h_r$ the $r$th complete homogeneous symmetric polynomial.
 By $\Exp$ and $\Log$ we mean the plethystic exponential and plethystic logarithm introduced by Getzler and Kapranov \cite{getzlerkapranov}.
 These are universal operations acting on any complete $\lambda$-ring, and in particular they act on the completion of $\Lambda[z]$. \end{para}

 \begin{rem}From the theorem one may in particular algorithmically calculate an expression for the generating series $ \sum_i\dim H_i(\beta_\infty,S^\lambda(V)) (-z)^i$ for any fixed $\lambda$, for example using SAGE's functionality for calculations with symmetric functions.
 For each $\lambda$ the result is a rational function of $z$ with all its poles on the unit circle.
-In particular, the stable homology grows polynomially in $i$, for any fixed $\lambda$. \end{rem}
+In particular, the stable homology grows polynomially in $i$, for any fixed $\lambda$.
+We have compiled tables of these rational functions for small values of $\lambda$, as well as tables of Betti numbers for small values of $i$; these tables are accessible on GitHub \cite{tablesjonas}. \end{rem}

 \begin{para} As we briefly mentioned and will explain later, these homology groups admit an algebro-geometric interpretation, from which it follows that the homology is ``motivic''.
-In particular, it admits a mixed Hodge structure, and a structure of $\ell$-adic Galois representation after tensoring with $\Q_\ell$ for any $\ell$.
+In particular, it admits a mixed Hodge structure, and the structure of an $\ell$-adic Galois representation after tensoring with $\Q_\ell$ for any $\ell$.
 We show that the stable homology is a pure Tate motive, and we determine the weights in each degree. \end{para}

 \begin{thm} The stable homology $H_i(\beta_\infty,V^{\otimes k})$ is pure Tate of weight $-2i+k$. \end{thm}

 \begin{para}That there should be a link between these results and analytic number theory over function fields can in fact be seen already from \cref{thmA} and \cref{thmB}.
 Indeed, according to \cref{thmB} the eigenvalues of $\mathrm{Frob}_q$ on $H_i(\beta_\infty,V^{\otimes k})$ are $q^{-i+k/2}$, and so we obtain a generating series for the ``stable traces of Frobenius on homology'' from \cref{thmA} (where trace is taken in the graded sense) by making the substitutions $z \leadsto q^{-1}$ and $h_{j} \leadsto q^{j/2}h_j$.
 Since elements of $\Lambda$ are symmetric polynomials in infinitely many variables $x_1,x_2,x_3,\ldots$, the resulting generating series can be expanded as a power series in these variables.
 As we will explain, this results --- up to a factor of $(1-q^{-1})$ --- in the following expression: